gins3000/monaco-electron-ipc-example/README.md

 needs to be forwarded to the browser window, where monaco is hosted.

-However, if a MessageConnection is created in the main process, and then simply passed to the window via remote require, sever performance issues will be encountered.
+However, if a MessageConnection is created in the main process, and then simply passed to the window via remote require, severe performance issues will be encountered.

 One way to work around this, is to use websockets, as one would when building monaco into a web page, and hosting the language server remotely.
 However in a local environment such as an Electron-based desktop app,